-All children can witness and be adversely affected by domestic abuse in the context of their home life where domestic abuse occurs between family members.
+All children can witness and be adversely affected by domestic abuse in the context of their home life where domestic abuse occurs.

-Sheen Mount recognises that exposure to domestic abuse and/or violence can have a serious, long lasting emotional and psychological impact on children.
+Sheen Mount Primary School recognises that exposure to domestic abuse can have a serious, long-lasting emotional and psychological impact on children.
 In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result.
+Sheen Mount Primary School acknowledges that domestic abuse affecting young people can also occur within their personal relationships, as well as in the context of their home life.

-Sheen Mount has signed up to the police initiative Operation Encompass that helps the school to provide silent support to children.
+Sheen Mount Primary School has signed up to the police initiative Operation Encompass that helps the school to provide silent support to children.
 The system ensures that when police are called to an incident of domestic abuse, where there are children in the household who have experienced the domestic incident, the police will inform the DSL in school before the child or children arrive at school the following day.
 This ensures that the school has up-to-date relevant information about the child's circumstances and can enable silent support to be given to the child according to their needs.
-Useful links:

 Operation Encompass